Preventing AI Hallucinations in Customer Support

 Question → Retrieve Relevant Docs → Generate Answer FROM Docs Only

 The model sees actual content and generates answers based on it, not imagination.
+RAG also makes it easy to update knowledge—swap a document and the AI's answers change immediately without retraining.

 2. Strict System Prompts

-Our prompts explicitly instruct the model:
+Our prompts explicitly instruct the model on what it must and must not do:

 You are a customer support agent for [Company].